 Matt and Lea had two children, Matt III and RoseMary.
 In 1928, Matt and Lea purchased a piece of land on the other side of the lake from Chikopi.
 There, they established Chikopi’s sister camp and called it Ak-O-Mak, Algonquin for "across the water".

-After Matt’s death in 1962, his son Matt III and wife Buffy directed Chikopi’s operations while daughter RoseMary and husband Bruce directed Ak-O-Mak.
-Both continued the traditions instilled by their father, lead by example, be nurturing and supportive.
+After Matt’s death in 1962, his son Matt III and wife Buffy directed Chikopi’s operations, while daughter RoseMary and husband Bruce directed Ak-O-Mak.
+Both continued the traditions instilled by their father, such as lead by example, be nurturing and supportive.

-In 1975 RoseMary and then-husband Buck Dawson purchased Chikopi from Matty.
-They offered Bob Duenkel the position of swim coach in 1976 and he has been the Director and owner since 1981.
+In 1975, RoseMary and then-husband Buck Dawson purchased Chikopi from Matt.
+They offered Bob Duenkel the position of swim coach in 1976, and he has been the director and owner since 1981.
 Bob married his wife Colette in 2000, their daughter Teagan was born in 2002.
 Bob passed away in 2019, Colette and Teagan continue to operate Chikopi the way it was always intended, through tradition and the Golden Rule.

 For over 100 years, Chikopi has continued the traditional values established by Matt and Lea Mann.
 Through sports, boys achieve personal growth and develop strong team building skills.
 Some of the most important rewards of the Camp Chikopi experience are independence, self-confidence, strength, (safe) risk-taking, and diversity.